AGPatriota/GPT4R/README.md

 source('main.R')
 ```

-The file `Train_BPE.R` trains the model by using a vocabulary tokenized by BPE (from the package `tokenizers.bpe`).
+The file `Train.R` trains the model.
+If `BPE = TRUE`, then it will use a vocabulary tokenized by BPE (from the package `tokenizers.bpe`).
 The file `youtokentome.bpe` contains the tokenized vocabulary (of size 68 tokens) for the Shakespeare text.
-The weights for this version, that generates tokens with no line breaks, can be downloaded [here](https://drive.google.com/file/d/1XKr__cI4ZBZEiv1EGZc1Yc-bCQGOobKX)

-The file `Train_Character.R`  trains the model by using a vocabulary with 65 single characters plus a PAD character.
-This procedure is closer to what Karpathy does in his video and the generated text contains proper line breaks which makes the reading a little bit more pleasant.
-Download the trained weights for this model [here](https://drive.google.com/file/d/1VDVRLk0o6wsdrlGTfF8xxqjtLo8n03y1)
+If `BPE = TRUE`, then it will use a vocabulary with 65 single characters plus a PAD character.
+This latter procedure is closer to what Karpathy does in his video and the generated text contains proper line breaks which makes the reading a little bit more pleasant.

 You can also use the Automatic Mixing Precision (AMP) which is implemented in `torch` package but not in `luz` yet (19/04/2023).
 This helps increasing the capacity of your training.

 ## Examples of Shakespeare-like texts